 Performance Tester Contracting in Canberra

 Performance testing is one of the most technically specialised contracting niches in Canberra government ICT.
-Agencies running welfare payments, tax processing, and national identity systems need to know their platforms won't fall over under load — and they need someone who can prove it in a way the business can act on.
+Agencies running welfare payments, tax processing, and national identity systems need to know their platforms will hold up under load - and they need someone who can prove it in a way the business can act on.
 If that's your background, this is a strong market.

 Last updated: April 2026